 Yeadon/Umlah/Boutilier lineages.
-Like many other documents, I read it with interest and promptly tucked it away to gather dust.
+Like many other documents, I read it with interest and then tucked it away to gather dust.
 However, some years later, after I bought my first computer, I started research on my family tree but it became a hit and miss effort with little success until approximately two years later (2002) when I started to take it more seriously.
 I used most of the available tools including many hours of library research and